tianbo137/baihuqian.github.io/_posts/MachineLearningFoundations/2020-10-21-Perceptron Learning Algorithm.md

 ![perceptron_img](/assets/img/PerceptronUpdate.png)

 (Left:) The hyperplane defined by $$\mathbf{w}_t$$ misclassifies one red (-1) and one blue (+1) point.
 (Middle:) The red point x is chosen and used for an update.
 Because its label is -1 we need to subtract x from $$\mathbf{w}_t$$.
 (Right:) The udpated hyperplane $$\mathbf{w}_{t+1}$$ = $$\mathbf{w}_t$$ − $$\mathbf{x}$$ separates the two classes and the Perceptron algorithm has converged.

+## Convergence of the Perceptron Algorithm (when linear separability condition is true)
+For a rigourous proof of the convergence theorem, see (/assets/pdf/perc.converge.pdf)